Pivot Table Conditional Formatting Based on Another Column (8 Easy Ways)

 Conclusion

 In this article, we use Excel’s Conditional Formatting feature to conditionally format Pivot Table.
-We take two approaches to conditionally format the Pivot Table; one is cell-based and the other one’s entire column-based.
+We take two approaches to conditionally formatting the Pivot Table; one is cell-based and the other’s entire column-based.
 For cell-based formatting, we use various options offered in the Conditional Formatting feature.
 The other approach requires functions such as IF, AND, and OR as well as simple Condition Signs (Greater Than or Less Than) to conditionally format the entire Pivot Table.
 Hope these methods do the work you are looking for.
-Comment, if you need further clarifications or have something to add.
+Comment if you need further clarification or have something to add.

 Maruf Islam